silastittes/lasthenia_curves/README.md

     devtools::install_github("silastittes/performr", local = FALSE)

-I have attempted to write code to install missing packages, but inevitably, users that want to reproduce ALL analyses will need to spend some time getting all the dependencies working on their machines.
+I have attempted to write code to install missing packages, but inevitably, users that want to reproduce ALL analyses will need to spend some time getting all the dependencies working on their machines (hence, the containerized version above).
 Fortunately, R and GNU make do a pretty good job of raising errors readable errors.

 Details about files and subdirectories in this repository are as follows: